-NPX has been a significant improvement in the Node.js and NPM environment.
+NPX has been a significant improvement in the Node.js and NPM ecosystem.
 It allows us to run package commands without the need to install them globally (which simplifies dependency management and improves project portability).

 Installing NPX